Panama corporate bank accounts in 2024

 The Panama banking sector

-- Although in 2016, the Financial Action Task Force (FATF) removed Panama from its list of high-risk countries, in February 2020 Panama was added to the European Union’s (EU) tax havens blacklist for its failure to implement economic substance requirements.
+- Although in 2016, the Financial Action Task Force (FATF) removed Panama from its list of high-risk countries, in February 2020 Panama was added to the European Union’s (EU) non-cooperative jurisdictions list for its failure to implement economic substance requirements.
 Consequently, international top-tier banks are slow to welcome Panamanian LLCs as potential customers.
 Panama has a history of promising to improve banking standards, but not following through.

 - Panama is a signatory to the Common Reporting Standard (CRS) global information exchange system, as well as FATCA reporting protocols.
 Panama banks therefore share details of accounts held, controlled or beneficially-owned by foreign residents, with other banks and governments around the world, including the US Inland Revenue Service (IRS).